QuestionBlock64/MiSide-Multiplayer/README.md

 5. Enter the Host's IP address in the designated IP field.
 6. Save the file and launch the game.

+## Configuration
+Player names, visual customizations, and network settings are managed entirely within the `com.miside.multiplayer.puppets.cfg` file.
+* Both the Host and the Client must configure their respective names and customizations within this file.
+* Detailed explanations for every customizable parameter are documented directly inside the configuration file itself.

 ## Testing and Feedback
 As this is the first multiplayer implementation for MiSide, community testing is invaluable.
 Further testing is required to determine the absolute maximum player count stability.
 Feedback on synchronization limits and bug reports are highly appreciated.

 ## Bug Reporting & Issues

-As this is the first multiplayer implementation for MiSide, community testing is invaluable.
 Because this is an experimental release, it is highly prone to uncatalogued bugs and synchronization limits that are not listed above.

 If you encounter any undocumented bugs, crashes, or issues, please open a new Issue on this GitHub repository.
 Provide as much detail as possible, including any relevant console logs and the exact steps to reproduce the error.

 ## Contact & Support
 For direct feedback, inquiries regarding maximum player count stability, or further assistance regarding the modification, you can reach out directly:

 * Discord: QB64 (you must send a friend request, however i may not be accepting so this option may or may not work)
-* Alternatively, you may join my very own discord server: https://discord.gg/XCZ9rka9em
+* Alternatively, you may join my very own discord server: https://discord.gg/yyDVE3rTzQ

 ---
 *Developed by QuestionBlock64*